Takym/shutage/README.md

 ## Summary <a id="en_summary"></a>
 * Aggregates and manages my repository information.
+* Plese see [tags list](https://takym.github.io/articles/tags.html) (Japanese) to find articles.

 ## List of repositories <a id="en_repos"></a>
 * [ExapisSOP](https://github.com/Takym/ExapisSOP)
 	* Extensible APIs for the Service-Oriented Programming.
 * [AupLauncher](https://github.com/Takym/AupLauncher)
 	* Launcher for AviUtl & Audacity Project Files
 * For more misc repositories, please see [this page](./repos.md).

 ## Terms for this Site <a id="en_terms"></a>